 Preparing to Meet Candidates

-An interview is a two-way exercise: the company is being evaluated by the candidates just as the interviewers are evaluating them.
+An interview is a two-way exercise: the company is being evaluated by the candidate just as the interviewer are evaluating them.
 Therefore any unprofessional behaviour, lack of courtesy, or lack of attention to detail will be reported on the grapevine, and sooner or later, will damage the company’s reputation.

 It’s important that every applicant leaves feeling that they have been treated well and that their case has been listened to and understood.
 They may not be right for this vacancy, but they must not be put off reapplying if a more suitable position comes along.
 Prior to the interview, familiarise yourself with the candidates’ CVs, highlighting specific skills and experiences that are relevant for the role.